Automatic Stage Lighting Control: Is it a Rule-Driven Process or Generative Task?: Methodology

 \subsection{Overview}

-In this section, we introduce an end-to-end model, Skip-BART, to generate single principal stage lighting based on music.
-Similar to previous works, we focus solely on offline primary single lighting generation.
-We first analyze the entire audio track, generating only a single hue and value for each frame to represent the overall characteristics of the stage light.
-Since we only consider the single light condition, we treat it as a pure color and fix the saturation in HSV color space at 100\%.

-In the following content, we first introduce our model structure, as shown in Fig. \ref{fig:main}.
-We modify the embedding layers to support our task's input, utilize pre-trained models from other tasks for model enhancement based on transfer learning, and incorporate a skip-connection mechanism to better capture the aligned relationship between music and light.
-Subsequently, we outline the workflow of our method, which includes MLM-based pre-training, end-to-end fine-tuning, and inference using a restricted stochastic temperature-controlled sampling method.
+In this section, we introduce an end-to-end model, Skip-BART, designed to generate single principal stage lighting based on music.
+Similar to previous works, we focus exclusively on offline primary single lighting generation.
+In the following content, we describe our model structure, as depicted in Fig. \ref{fig:main}.
+We modify the embedding layers to accommodate our task's input, utilize pre-trained models from other tasks for enhancement through transfer learning, and incorporate a skip-connection mechanism to better capture the aligned relationship between music and light.
+Subsequently, we outline the workflow of our method, which includes MLM-based pre-training, end-to-end fine-tuning, and inference using a RSTC sampling method.